 If you need to purchase climbing gear while in Squamish there are two stores that are fully stocked.

 - Climb On: This specialty climbing shop is located downtown.
 They carry a good stock of climbing gear including crashpads.

 - Valhalla Pure Outfitters: This outdoor store is located in the same mall as Starbucks and Nester’s Market.
-Valhalla has a good stock of climbing gear, lots of clothing, camping equipment and a free computer to check your e-mail.
+Valhalla has a good stock of climbing gear, lots of clothing, water sports and camping equipment.

 Dubbed the “Outdoor Recreation Capital of Canada”, Squamish has much more than climbing to offer visitors to the area.
 Whether you’re into burning some calories or simply relaxing there’s plenty to do.

 - Brennan Park Leisure Centre: The recreation centre is a great place to clean up and relax.
 It has a large pool and hot tub.